 Ontario’s advanced manufacturing industry is growing.
 We're adding full-time, well-paid jobs month over month, and exports continue to increase for innovative, competitive Made in Canada goods.
 But many Ontario advanced manufacturing companies are finding it hard to find and hire skilled people to meet their growing production schedules.

 Nowhere is that more apparent than in the shortage of skilled CNC Machinists.
 That's where we come in.
 We are the OMLC, and we've created an industry-led consortium to tackle this challenge head on.

-We are inviting advanced manufacturing companies like yours to participate in the CNC Machinist [Level 1} Selection and Learning Program - an industry-led program designed to find talented and hardworking youth and connect them with advanced manufacturing companies that are in need of CNC Machinists.
-Or you can nominate your own youth employees to join the program and upgrade their skills and knowledge.
+We are inviting advanced manufacturing companies like yours to participate in the CNC Machinist [Level 1} Selection and Learning Program - an industry-led program designed to find talented and hardworking job seekers and connect them with advanced manufacturing companies that are in need of CNC Machinists.
+Or you can nominate your own employees to join the program and upgrade their skills and knowledge.

 Is This Your Organization?

 - Do you need skilled CNC Machinists to meet production demand and get your products to your customers 100% on time and 100% to spec?

 - Do you have CNC equipment that is running below capacity because you can't hire the experienced CNC Machinists you need?